-Guideline 4: Work with UDOT to consider parking, park strips, and trees in the center of business and transportation corridor.

-Main Street that will also help control speed and will beautify this important incentives.
+Guideline 4: Work with UDOT to consider parking, park strips, and trees in the center of Main Street that will also help control speed and will beautify this important incentives.

 Guideline 5: Promote more outside dining and gathering areas through design criteria and create a comfortable community space and will help create service worker housing that will benefit the businesses, residents, and visitors of Midway.